howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-Let's use the good ol' numbered comments again to understand what's going on here - starting with `signup`.
+Let's use the good ol' numbered comments again to understand what's going on here – starting with `signup`.

 1. In the `signup` mutation, the first thing to do is encrypt the `User`'s password using the `bcryptjs` library which you'll install soon.
-1. The next step is to use your `PrismaClient` instance (via `prisma` as we covered in the steps about `context`) to store the new `User` in the database.
+1. The next step is to use your `PrismaClient` instance (via `prisma` as we covered in the steps about `context`) to store the new `User` record in the database.
-1. You're then generating a Jason Web Token which is signed with an `APP_SECRET`.
+1. You're then generating a JSON Web Token which is signed with an `APP_SECRET`.
 You still need to create this `APP_SECRET` and also install the `jwt` library that's used here.
 1. Finally, you return the `token` and the `user` in an object that adheres to the shape of an `AuthPayload` object from your GraphQL schema.

 Now on the `login` mutation!